Manchester United could be facing an upcoming run of tough fixtures without Harry Maguire and Raphael Varane.

 Striker: Cristiano Ronaldo

-The Old Trafford outfit will likely have to take a defensive approach to the King Power Stadium as they are defensively weakened without their star duo.
-The inclusion of McTominay and Fred allows that but Jadon Sancho misses out consequently.
+The Old Trafford outfit will likely have to take a defensive approach to the King Power Stadium as they are weakened without their star duo.
+The inclusion of McTominay and Fred allows that but Jadon Sancho consequently misses out.